 Carla also highlighted Nasdaq’s Market Technology arm as a tech firm using Corda to transform the way business is done–and she stressed that momentum is growing across many industries.
 “The recent Nasdaq project through its Market Technology arm promises to provide solutions that enable exchanges to move from traditional ways of issuing, trading and settling financial instruments to new mechanisms that allow for the end to end management of digital assets,” she said.
 “We are also seeing traction for use cases in many other industries and sectors ranging from automotive supply chains, to trade finance to pharma and food.
 COVID-19 has also highlighted the need for greater trust and security in data shared between parties.
 ISVs are targeting opportunities to use blockchain to build new apps that meet specific needs around this, but that can also combine and bring more value to other technologies such as cloud, data analytics and AI.”

 So, as IDC launches its blockchain spending guide, what does this growing traction mean for actual investment in blockchain solutions?
-From a vendor perspective, Carla said the banking and financial sector in general continues to have the strongest adoption, with spending proving resilient despite the COVID-19 slowdown.
-“Finance use case are set to see compound annual growth of around 60% from 2019-2023,”’ she said.
-“But other use cases are also growing strongly in areas like asset tracking and compliance, with blockchain investment rising in industries like retail, wholesale and manufacturing.
+From a vendor perspective, Carla said the use of blockchain technology in the banking and financial sectors, in general, continues to have the strongest adoption, with spending proving resilient despite the COVID-19 slowdown.
+“Finance use cases are set to see compound annual growth of around 60% from 2019-2023,”’ she said.
+“But other use cases are also growing strongly in areas like asset tracking and compliance, with blockchain investment rising in industries like retail, wholesale, and manufacturing.
 The drivers here are around authenticity and the origin of goods, to prevent fraud and improve customer loyalty and satisfaction.
-And on top of the sectors I’ve mentioned, other industries seeing growing blockchain-enabled innovation include utilities and energy in the longer term.”
+And on top of the sectors, I’ve mentioned, other industries seeing growing blockchain-enabled innovation include utilities and energy in the longer term.”

 All of this activity underlines the large and growing market for blockchain-based solutions that vendors can target.
 “In terms of technology spend, blockchain services and software development are still driving spending–because what companies are asking for is more support on their journey from ideation of a blockchain use case, to the delivery of the applications and support on the other aspects of building a blockchain network,” said Carla.
 “If you consider that in 2023 global blockchain spending will be more than US$14 billion, a quarter of that spending will be on blockchain software.
 This is the opportunity that software providers should look at.
 And by taking an ecosystem approach the network effects potentially drive exponentially higher revenue for software firms as networks grow.
 So it is increasingly important to consider enterprise blockchain as part of the digital transformation journey.”

-As momentum and spending grows, and innovation zeroes in on real-world business problems, what trends are we seeing from a product perspective?
+As momentum and spending grow, and innovation zeroes in on real-world business problems, what trends are we seeing from a product perspective?
 “As we move from the developer space out into the business, people don’t really care how the sausage is made, so to speak!” explained Cathy.
 “They want solutions and they want them fast, without needing to understand the complexities of how the tech works.
 With smartphones we are OK not understanding how they work – we just want the apps on top that make our lives easier.
 We see blockchain as no different from that, which is why we have invested so much in delivering a platform that developers can pick up easily, and so end users can deploy the infrastructure without barriers.
 Now there is increasing maturity in managed service-type environments too, so customers are open to accessing the infrastructure and applications in the cloud.
-We’re seeing cloud and the use of blockchain and other multi-party computing technologies accelerating together, for example, R3’s emerging multi-party computing platform Conclave is already garnering a lot of early attention.”
+We’re seeing cloud and the use of blockchain and other multi-party computing technologies accelerating together.

 The full IDC and R3 InfoBrief is available for download here.